Updated: April 10, 2026

 3. A list of all connected audio devices appears.
 Common entries include:

-• Speakers — Realtek(R) Audio → your built-in laptop or PC speakers
+• Speakers — Realtek(R) Audio → built-in laptop or PC speakers

-• Headphones — Realtek(R) Audio → wired headphones plugged into the 3.5mm jack
+• Headphones — Realtek(R) Audio → wired headphones via 3.5mm jack

 • Speakers — USB Audio Device → USB headset or USB speakers